basitali111/linter-setup/README.md

 ## Validation

-Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.
+Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Chill Academy students.

 TSEs will validate that you are using the same configuration files provided here.
 You can check if your linter configuration is correct using the [`check-linters-config`](scripts) script.

 ## Stickler

 This is the **GitHub Actions configuration**.
-If you are looking for the **Stickler configuration**, you can find it [here](https://github.com/microverseinc/linters-config/tree/Stickler).
+If you are looking for the **Stickler configuration**, you can find it [here](https://github.com/Chill Academyinc/linters-config/tree/Stickler).

 ## Contributing